 1) DISJOINTED THINKING – The ability to think can become severely impaired and the thoughts a person has may become very muddled and confused, rapidly flitting from one subject to another.
-This can make concentration impossible and lead to speech patterns which are difficult for others to follow and understand.
+This can make concentration impossible and lead to speech patterns that are difficult for others to follow and understand.

-2) AGITATION/PACING – During my own illness I suffered very badly from this.
+2) AGITATION/PACING – During my own illness, I suffered very badly from this.
 For years I was so agitated I could not often sit down for long, and, even if I was sitting, certainly found it impossible to physically relax in a chair; I was, almost literally, constantly on the ‘edge of my seat.’
-Such serious agitation is sometimes treated with major tranquillizers (these are anti-psychotic drugs) and, indeed, it was necessary for my psychiatrist to prescribe these for me.
+Such serious agitation is sometimes treated with major tranquilizers (these are anti-psychotic drugs) and, indeed, it was necessary for my psychiatrist to prescribe these for me.

 a) Of being an exceptionally bad person or ‘evil.’